rickrodness/cse15l-lab-reports/lab-report-5/lab-report-5.md

 ### Fixing the Bug

 - In `ListExamples.java`, change `index1 += 1;` to `index2 += 1;` in the `merge` method to correctly increment the index of the second list.

+---

+## Part 2: Reflection

+- One of the key learnings from the lab experiences and lectures in the latter half of this quarter was learning Vim.
+Previously, I had attempted to learn Vim but found it challenging, did not understand why it was more efficient, and eventually gave up.
+However, during this course, I was able to truly understand and appreciate the power of Vim, particularly the speed and ease with which it allows editing and navigating through lines of code.
+It is an efficient tool to have in my programming arsenal and I am grateful for the course going over it.